The Dark and the Windows “Remote/Local” Wipe

 Okay, so when performing a remote wipe, Windows 21H1 wipes the device just like we expect but Windows 11 totally screws things up!
 I still wanted to know what happens with an up-to-date Windows 10 21H2 build.
 I made sure I downloaded the latest 21H2 Windows 10 build and started the whole enroll and wipe process again.

-As shown below…. also with the latest Windows 10 Build, there is still sensitive data left when performing a remote wipe!
-That’s pretty awful because at first I only thought this issue was only on Windows 11 devices.
+As shown below, even with the latest Windows 10 Build, sensitive data is left when performing a remote wipe!
+That’s pretty awful because at first, I thought this issue only affected Windows 11 devices.

 Please Note: This issue is only occurring when you have a fresh installed Windows 10 21H2 device!
 When your device is upgraded from 21H1 to 21H2 the folder is removed!
 Strange?